 Device and App Readiness is comprised of four steps: 1.
 Inventory, 2.
 Prioritize, 3.
 Test, 4.
 Remediate.
 Let’s look at each of these in turn.

-With inventory taken, Windows Analytics Upgrade Readiness helps you to identify and prioritize the most common apps and hardware used in your organization, as well as what to focus on to unblock as many PCs as possible for deployment.
+With inventory taken, Desktop Analytics helps you to identify and prioritize the most common apps and hardware used in your organization, as well as what to focus on to unblock as many PCs as possible for deployment.

 It also provides guidance to help you assess the updates necessary to resolve issues during the next step: testing.